randommm/rabbitmq-website/site/oauth2.md

 ## <a id="configure-issuer" class="anchor" href="#configure-issuer">Configure OAuth 2.0 provider's issuer</a>

-Before RabbitMQ 3.13, users had to set the JWKS endpoint (i.e. `auth_oauth2.jwks_url` setting) or statically <a href="#configure-signing-key">configure the signing keys</a>.
+Before RabbitMQ 3.13, users had to set the JWKS endpoint (i.e. `auth_oauth2.jwks_url` setting) or statically [configure the signing keys](#configure-signing-keys).
 Now, users can instead configure the OpenID Provider's issuer URL and from this URL RabbitMQ downloads the OpenID Provider configuration which includes the JWKS endpoint in addition to other endpoints which will be useful in other contexts.

 Typically, this same `issuer` URL has been the same URL configured in the management plugin (`management.oauth_provider_url`).
 From now on, it is only necessary to configure a single URL, specified by the `auth_oauth2.issuer` setting.